Polycystic ovary syndrome

 - Endometrial cancer.
 Problems with ovulation, obesity, insulin resistance, and diabetes (all common in women with PCOS) increase the risk of developing cancer of the endometrium (lining of the uterus or womb).

 - Physical exam.
 Your doctor will measure your blood pressure, body mass index (BMI), and waist size.
-He or she will also look at your skin for extra hair on your face, chest or back, acne, or skin discoloration.
+They will also look at your skin for extra hair on your face, chest or back, acne, or skin discoloration.
 Your doctor may look for any hair loss or signs of other health conditions (such as an enlarged thyroid gland).

 - Pelvic exam.
 Your doctor may do a pelvic exam for signs of extra male hormones (for example, an enlarged clitoris) and check to see if your ovaries are enlarged or swollen.